-The federal government makes every effort to capture the family's financial situation using the FAFSA; however, some families may be experiencing a hardship or unusual circumstance which is not reflected on the FAFSA.
-The Financial Aid Office will review these circumstances on a case by case basis to determine if it changes the student's eligibility for aid.
+The Free Application For Federal Student Aid (FAFSA) uses the prior prior tax return year to estimate a family’s financial situation to assist in the determination of specific types of financial aid.
+However, a family may be experiencing a current hardship or unusual circumstance which is not reflected on the FAFSA.
+Therefore, the Financial Aid Office can review these circumstances on a case-by-case basis to analyze if this would create a change in the student’s eligibility for financial aid.

-Circumstances which do not warrant a review include unusual credit card debt, high living expenses, or refusal to pay for college.
+Circumstances which do not warrant a review include unusual credit card debt, high living expenses, private secondary school educational costs, or parent’s refusal to pay for college.